kyrylo-gr/dh5/docs/dh5/index.md

 title: DH5 Class.
 ---

-This page contains all DH% class methods.
+This page contains all DH5 class methods.
 If you wonder how to start with `dh5` library, please refer to the [First Steps guide](../starting_guide/first_steps.md).

 <!-- prettier-ignore -->
 ::: dh5.DH5